-In May 2014, the Financial Accounting Standards Board (FASB) issued guidance (Accounting Standards Codification [ASC] 606, Revenue from Contracts with Customers) which provides a five-step analysis of contracts to determine when and how revenue is recognized and replaces most existing revenue guidance in GAAP.
+The Organization previously adopted Accounting Standards Codification [ASC] 606, Revenue from Contracts with Customers) which provides a five-step analysis of contracts to determine when and how revenue is recognized and replaces most existing revenue guidance in GAAP.
 The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
-The organization adopted the provisions of ASC 606 using the modified retrospective approach.
-The adoption of ASC 606 did not have a material impact on the Organization's financial statements, although the financial statement presentation and disclosures have changed.
 Concurrent with the adoption of ASC 606, the Organization elected to apply certain practical expedients available to nonprofit organizations with respect to disclosure requirements.

 The Organization's revenue from contracts with customers consists primarily of service revenue and store sales.
-Service revenue amounted to \$459,601 at October 30, 2020.
+Service revenue amounted to \$579,423 at October 30, 2021.
 Obligations for the service revenue are satisfied and recognized at a point in time as the services are performed.
-Store sales revenue amounted to \$29,344 at October 30, 2020.
-Obligations for the store sales revenue are satisfied and recognized at the point sale.
+Store sales revenue amounted to \$25,698 at October 30, 2021.
+Obligations for the store sales revenue are satisfied and recognized at the point of sale.

-NOTE 2 - REVENUE RECOGNITION AND ADOPTION OF NEW ACCOUNTING STANDARDS (continued)
+NOTE 2 - REVENUE RECOGNITION (continued)